Chart Color Schemes

 Seacombe Heights is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering the projected demographic shifts, a population increase just below the median of national areas is expected for Seacombe Heights (SA2), with an expected increase of 104 persons by 2041 based on aggregated SA2-level projections, reflecting an overall increase of 8.2% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering the projected demographic shifts, a population increase just below the median of national areas is expected, with the area expected to increase by 105 persons to 2041 based on aggregated SA2-level projections, reflecting reflecting an increase of 7.9% in total over the 17 years.

 Frequently Asked Questions - Population